valheimPlus/ValheimPlus/README.md

 baseAutoPickUpRange=2
 ; default is 2 (float)

+disableCameraShake=false
+; enable/disable screen shake

 [Food]
 enabled=false
 ; enable/disable Food changes

-foodDurationMultiplier=0.0
+foodDuration=0
-; default is 0, it adds to the value meaning 0.0 is 100%, 1 is 200%.
+; default is 0, this is a percent value. (default + foodDuration%) ; 100 is 100% increased food duration.
+; currently does not properly show in item tooltips

 [Fermenter]
 enabled=false